Caffeine Allergy: Symptoms, Causes and Treatments

 Can you suddenly become intolerant to caffeine?

 Yes, it is possible to suddenly become intolerant to caffeine.
-This can occur due to changes in your liver's ability to metabolize caffeine, hormonal fluctuations, or onset of health conditions.
+This can occur due to changes in your liver's ability to metabolize caffeine, hormonal fluctuations, or the onset of health conditions.
 Symptoms include restlessness, rapid heartbeat, insomnia, nervousness, and digestive issues.

 How do I know if I'm sensitive to caffeine?

 If you're sensitive to caffeine, you may experience symptoms like insomnia, restlessness, rapid heartbeat, nervousness, or upset stomach even after consuming small amounts.
-More severe reactions can include muscle tremors and headache.
+More severe reactions can include muscle tremors and headaches.
 These symptoms often occur within a few hours of consumption.

 Is caffeine bad if you have allergies?